gavieeen/precision-time-server/README.md

 4. If you were to continue working on this project, what would you continue to do to improve it, how, and why?

+If I were to continue working on this project, I would focus on properly connecting and reading data from the rubidium clock, and integrating it with the existing PPS/GNSS setup to leverage the long-term accuracy of the rubidium source and the short-term precision of GNSS.
+I would add more parameters to monitor and analyze in Grafana, combining the strengths of both timing sources for optimal performance.
+I would also work on building a client interface so others can easily use and visualize the timing data, and explore the potential of developing this into a startup product.

 5. What advice do you offer to future students taking this course and working on their semester-long project (besides “start earlier”… everyone ALWAYS says that).
 Providing detailed thoughtful advice to future students will be weighed heavily in evaluating your responses.